Voice & Vote: Women's Place in Parliament exhibition

-What’s in the Voice & Vote exhibition?
+What was the Voice & Vote exhibition?

 200 years ago, this loft space above the House of Commons Chamber was where women watched and listened to Parliamentary debates.
 Women were banned from the public galleries.
 Those who were politically engaged and wanted to watch discussions of issues they were campaigning for, such as the abolition of the slave trade, would make their way to this space to watch and listen.